-This command is a bulk fix that helps you organize types and/pr delegates so that each type/delegate definition is located in a single file with the matching name.
-I.e. if there are several types/delegates declared in a single files, new files are created for each declaration; if a file name does not match the single type/delegate declaration it contains, then the file is renamed.
+This command is a bulk fix that helps you organize types and/or delegates so that each type/delegate definition is located in a single file with the matching name — that is, if there are several types/delegates declared in a single file, new files are created for each declaration; if a file name does not match the single type/delegate declaration it contains, then the file is renamed.

 All required imports are added in new files; all imports that are no longer necessary are removed from the original files.

 To move types into matching files